MrFastZombie/VS-HaveYourBerriesAndEatThemToo/README.md

 ## TODO

 * Add vanilla mechanics to new berries.
+(Would like to do this, though I'm not sure how easy it'd be to do!)
 * Add buckets for cuttings that don't have them.
 * Change bucket models for cuttings to something closer.